serkansahin55/react-hooks-evernote-guided-project/README.md

 ### Filtering Notes

-- [ ] Implement the filter to search through your notes list by title.
+- [ x ] Implement the filter to search through your notes list by title.

 ![result](react-evernote-filter.gif)